vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### Where do hosts keep the KDK?

-The Native Key Provider KDK is stored in a TPM, if the host has one, or as part of the ESXi encrypted configuration if the host does not have a TPM.
+The Native Key Provider KDK is stored in the ESX encrypted configuration.
+If the host has a TPM, the encrypted configuration will be encrypted with a key stored in the TPM.
+If a host does not have a TPM, the encrypted configuration's key will be stored in a file on the host.

 When you configure the Native Key Provider, you can choose if you want to permit hosts without TPMs to participate.

 ### Do I need to back up the Native Key Provider instance?